 Cocktails are not always as light as they seem.
 Two ounces of alcohol mixed with fruit juice is still two ounces of alcohol.
 Plus, if you had too much to drink, waiting an hour will not change your condition.

 The truth is, there are no tricks to accelerate the withdrawal of alcohol in your blood - only time does the trick.
-It's your liver that helps eliminate almost all the alcohol you drank so, to sober up, you have to wait for your liver to do its job.
+It's your liver that helps eliminate almost all the alcohol you drank so, to sober up, you need to wait for your liver to do the job.

 Discovering the many aspects that characterize Montreal and Montrealers